abesford/seizzmic-site-0c00b/src/pages/careers.md

 - Consultancy experience and a willingness to pitch in.
 We're still new and our credibilty is paramount, so at this stage we need experienced people.

-- Someone who 'gets' and is passionate about digital transformation, organisational change, and/or digital government and public service delivery
+- Someone who 'gets' and is passionate about digital transformation, organisational change, and/or digital government and public service delivery.

 - Experience of working with decision makers and delivery teams within a large, complex organisation.
 This might have been in a multinational corporation or the public sector.